Nixa, Missouri: Infrastructure

 The city of Nixa began construction on the largest solar farm in Missouri in June 2017, which was completed and operational in November 2017.
 The solar farm has 33,288 solar panels located on 72 acres and provides an estimated 9% of the city's power needs.
 Former Sen. Jay Wasson owns the land on which the solar farm is being built.
 The farm has a life expectancy of 25 years.

 Economy

 Nixa is home to Accurate Plastics and another plastic service located nearby named Diversified Plastics.

 Nixa is home to a train part manufacturer, Snyders Equipment Company, a division of New York Air Brake.

 Also in the community is Aire-Master, a deodorizer brand that specializes in commercial applications, such as restroom air-freshener dispensers, Jordan Essentials, a magnesium product company, and Nixa Hardware, established in 1899.

 In 2011, B&B Theatres built a cinema between Ozark and Nixa along Route 14.

-Nixa has a bowling alley named Century Lanes, a go-cart track, named 160 Grand Prix, and Southwest Missouri's first food court, 14 Mill Market.